You’re ready for a change. Intermittent fasting could be the new direction your body needs.

 The fabulous thing about fasting is that you never get into this foggy state.
 Your mind stays sharp and acute throughout the day, or at least until you eat.

-The research behind this states that the increase in testosterone helps with keeping you alert and focused at the task at hand.
+The research behind this states that the increase in testosterone (Article on fasting and testosterone)helps with keeping you alert and focused on the task at hand.

 When we were hunter-gatherers we needed that extra focus to attain our next meal.
 Your body is essentially giving you the tools to acquire what it needs.

 The longer you fast, the more acute this sensation becomes.
-Some studies even push the fasting window into the days or up to a week.
+Some studies even push the fasting window into the days or up to a week (Article on longer-term fasting)

 Now apply that acuity to your financial life and you begin to understand how it affects all aspects of your life.